PintaProject/user-guide/docs/remove_items.md

 ## Remove items with Cut or Delete

-1. Select from the *Images Window* the image that you would like to remove items from
+1. Select from the *Images Window* the image with the items that you would like to remove.

      ![Image Window select image](img/crop/imageflowerselect.png)